wp-plugins/widget-visibility-time-scheduler/README.txt

 * Initial release.

 == Upgrade Notice ==

+= 2.1 =
+Added spanish translation, revised the description of the plugin

 = 2.0 =
 Important advice: You must readjust each scheduler settings once!
 The plugin is revised and extended fundamentally.